-Data-type Shape Matrix Fragment w16w16h16 А A vector expression of two .b32 registers, with each register containing four elements from the matrix. .m16n16k16 В A vector expression of two .b32 registers, with each register containing four elements from the matrix. .u8 Or .s8 0.20116 A A vector expression containing a single .b32 register containing four elements from the matrix. .m8n32k16 .msn32k16 В A vector expression of four .b32 registers, with each register containing four elements from the matrix. .m32n8k16 A A vector expression of four .b32 registers, with each register containing four elements from the matrix. В A vector expression containing single .b32 register, with each containing four
+Data-type Shape Matrix Fragment .m16n16k16 A A vector expression of two .b32 registers, with each register containing four elements from the matrix. .mioniokio В A vector expression of two .b32 registers, with each register containing four elements from the matrix.
+0.00146 containing a single .b32 register containing four elements from the matrix.
+B A vector expression four .b32 registers with each register containing four elements from the matrix. containing four elements from the .u8 or .s8 .m8n32k16 containing four elements from the 22.20.16 A A vector express four .b32 regist with each regist containing four A vector expression of four .b32 registers, with each register containing four elements from the matrix. .m32n8k16 В A vector expression containing single .b32 register, with each containing four elements from the matrix.